 - Women's Health Resource Center

 - Agency for Healthcare Research and Quality provides information on diagnosis & treatment, prevention & health and how to get more involved with your health care.

-- The Consumer Health Library at Dartmouth-Hitchcock contains books and videotapes on a wide variety of consumer health topics, such as heart disease, child health, prescription drugs, aging and much more.
+- The Consumer Health Library at Dartmouth Hitchcock Medical Center contains books and videotapes on a wide variety of consumer health topics, such as heart disease, child health, prescription drugs, aging and much more.
 There is also a searchable online index of websites that have been selected by the Matthew-Fuller Health Sciences librarians.

 - National Patient Safety Foundation provides links to educational opportunities and resources for patients and families.